-While the data reveals a clear cat and dog divide, what is less clear is whether it reflects pre-existing differences or whether owning a dog or a cat contributes to those differences.
-In other words, does owning a dog or cat make you feel better, or less stressed, or even improve your overall health?
+While the data reveals a clear cat-dog divide, what is less clear is whether it reflects pre-existing differences or whether owning a dog or a cat contributes to those differences.
+In other words, does owning a dog or cat make you feel better, less stressed, or even improve your overall health?
 Does it influence how outgoing you are or how much you exercise?

 Seeking Solace

 Those are interesting questions, especially now during this period of social isolation due to the pandemic.
-Since the start of stay at home orders, there has been a surge in pet adoptions in the United States, for instance.
-This surge has even resulted in fewer pets to adopt and a so-called “puppy shortage” just as the holidays approach.
+Since the start of stay-at-home orders, there has been a surge in pet adoptions in the United States.
+This surge has resulted in fewer pets to adopt and a so-called “puppy shortage” just as the holidays approach.

 The increased demand for cats and dogs also suggests that owning a pet offers the potential for companionship and solace during these stressful times for some people.
 That’s been true for ages.
 People have kept cats and dogs as companions for millennia.
-The bond with dogs goes back 30,000 years, while cats took a little longer to cozy up to humans and that bond goes back 4,000 years.
-The domestication of cats and dogs was beneficial for both humans and our canine and feline friends.
+The bond with dogs goes back 30,000 years, while cats took a little longer to cozy up to humans, and that bond goes back 4,000 years.
+The domestication of cats and dogs benefited both humans and our canine and feline friends.
 Over time that relationship has evolved beyond merely catching rodents or guarding us by the campfire.

 Some Differences Between Cat and Dog Owners